andrea-luongo/3DOpenSource/README.md

 We also support the following motors:
 - Clearpath SDSK: which is controlled through an arduino running Marlin firmware
 - Clearpath SCSK: the software and C++ libraries to control this motor can be downloaded from www.teknic.com.
-  We provide a python wrapper for such libraries, in order to make it work copy the downloaded "sFoundation20.dll" file into the "./external_libraries/clearpath/" folder
+  We provide a python wrapper for such libraries.
+In order to make it work copy the downloaded "sFoundation20.dll" file into the "./external_libraries/clearpath/" folder
 - Physik Instrumente L511: python libraries can be installed https://pypi.org/project/PIPython/

+Regarding the Powder Bed Fusion metal printer, we provide a geometry slicer and a gcode sender.
+You should implement your own gcode interpreter on a microcontroller or other hardware.
+You might want to use different gcode commands than the one used in our software.

 You are welcome to implement new scripts for different models of motors and projectors :)
 You can find examples under DLPPrinter/projectors/ and DLPPrinter/motors.